Dozens of LNG-laden ships queue off Europe's coasts unable to unload

 European LNG import capacityhttps://tmsnrt.rs/34J9J9n

-(Reporting by Belén Carreño and Marwa Rashad; Writing by Charlie Devereux.
-Editing by Jane Merriman)
+(Reporting by Belén Carreño and Marwa Rashad; Writing by Charlie Devereux and Marwa Rashad; Editing by Jane Merriman and Grant McCool)

 ((belen.carreno@thomsonreuters.com; +34 91 585 8429;))